ehsanmousavi/ABM-NetLogo-assignment/README.md

 # ABM-NetLogo-assignment
 This repository contains the code from the “Introduction to Agent-Based Modeling” course by Complexity Explorer, part of the Santa Fe Institute.
 The course focused on coding with NetLogo for agent-based modeling.
 This code is the final assignment.

+The assignments peer-reviewed by other students.
+I received valuable comments from them of how to make it better, and also one referred me to Bryan Caplan's book "The myth of the rational voter".

 ## WHAT IS IT?

 The model is designed to simulate the decision-making process of voters in an election.
 The focus is specifically on a subset of voters who are uncertain whether to vote or not.